 I have co-founded HumanMachine and Improbotics, two “artificial intelligence improvised theatre companies”.
-I am also exploring AI art generation at DeepMind, and organising a panel at the Royal Anthropological Institute‘s upcoming conference on Anthropology, AI and the Future of Human Society.
+I am also exploring AI art generation at DeepMind (specifically, generative visual grammars10 and collage11), have collaborated with Central Saint Martins Material Futures on the Future Robots exhibition and organised a panel at the Royal Anthropological Institute‘s 2022 conference on Anthropology, AI and the Future of Human Society.

 As a theatre maker and a researcher in AI, I believe in an interdisciplinary approach to the arts and sciences.
 My vision is to explore new forms of human theatre through the help of state-of-the-art research in artificial intelligence and robotics, and to highlight what is uniquely human, guided by of artistic collaboration.
 I see the skill of theatrical improvisation as one of the highest forms of human intelligence, and by confronting humans to the incongruity of machines on the stage, we can create new opportunities for absurdist comedy5, cross-cultural connection6 and interactive story-telling9.